auth0/docs/articles/api/authentication/_multifactor-authentication.md

 - Auth0 chooses the challenge type based on the application's supported types and types the user is enrolled with.
 - An `unsupported_challenge_type` error is returned if your application does not support any of the challenge types the user has enrolled with.
 - An `unsupported_challenge_type` error is returned if the user is not enrolled.
 - If the user is not enrolled, you will get a `association_required` error, indicating the user needs to enroll to use MFA.
-Check [Add an authenticator](#add-an-authenticator) below on how to proceed.
+Read [Add an authenticator](#add-an-authenticator) below on how to proceed.

 ### Learn More